ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/org-management/workspaces/workspace-variables.md

 </div>

-Starting from ToolJet version `2.10.0` and onwards, it is possible to utilize Server-type workspace variables in the global datasources connection form.
+Starting from ToolJet version `2.10.0` and onwards, it is possible to utilize Server-type workspace variables in the data sources connection form.

 <div style={{textAlign: 'center'}}>